hzFishy/UnrealNotes/content/Unreal Engine/AI/State Tree.md

 # Miscs

 > [!danger] Important
-> State Trees cannot reference actors
+> State Trees cannot use soft references (ex: to an actor on the level).
+> To make this possible you will have to set it as a param from outside

 ## AI Move To